 If we look at the AP market share by counting the number of APs in use, then Ubiquiti is the clear frontrunner.
-Ubiquity holds a 48.6% share against Cambium Networks’ 37.9% share.
+They hold a 48.6% share against Cambium Networks’ 37.9% share.

-Yet, if we consider the market share by counting the number of subscribers using a particular vendor’s APs, then Cambium Networks is the victor.
-In the latter case, Cambium holds 50.6% of the market, whereas only about 38.5% of subscribers use a Ubiquiti AP.
+Yet, if we consider the market share by counting the number of subscribers on a particular vendor’s APs, then Cambium Networks is the victor.
+In the latter case, Cambium holds 50.6% of the market, whereas only about 38.5% of subscribers are on a Ubiquiti AP.

-And this is precisely why we consider both datasets, as neglecting either would result in a narrow view of the true AP market share.
+This is why we consider both datasets.
+Neglecting either would result in a narrow view of the true AP market share.

 When assessing the market share by count of APs, Cambium Networks is shown to have a 36.8% share.
 Comparatively, 51.9% of all APs on the market are made by Ubiquiti.

-The gap that Ubiquiti and Cambium Networks maintain between themselves and other competitors is strikingly large.
+The gap between Ubiquiti and Cambium Networks and other competitors is strikingly large.
 For instance, the third largest vendor by count of APs is MikroTik, which has a market share of just 6.6%.

-Observing market share by counting the subscribers using a particular vendor’s APs paints a similar picture; Ubiqiuti and Cambium Networks continue to dominate.
-However, Cambium Networks holds a slightly larger share of the market, 46.6%, compared to Ubiquiti’s share of 43.7%.
+Calculating market share by counting the subscribers on a particular vendor’s AP paints a similar picture.
+Ubiqiuti and Cambium Networks continue to dominate, though Cambium holds a slightly larger share of the market at 46.6%.

-Indeed, when considering market share by count of APs, both Cambium Networks and Ubiquiti lost their market share to smaller vendors.
-Cambium Networks’ market share dropped to 32.7%, while Ubiquiti’s share dropped to 49.1%.
-MikroTik captured 13.3% of the market, while Bailcells maintained a modest 2.0% hold.
+Indeed, when considering market share by count of APs, both Cambium and Ubiquiti lost their market share to smaller vendors.
+Cambium’s market share dropped to 32.7%, while Ubiquiti’s fell to 49.1%.
+MikroTik captured 13.3% of the market, while Bailcells maintained a modest 2% hold.

-Nevertheless, if we look at the AP market share by counting the number of APs in use, then Ubiquiti is shown to have grown it’s market share to 45.5%.
-Cambium Networks’ share, however, is still shown to have declined.
-Cambium Networks finished the quarter with a market share of 42.8%, while vendors MikroTik and Telrad grew their shares to 4.8% and 3.2%, respectively.
+Nevertheless, if we look at the market share by counting the number of APs in use, then Ubiquiti is shown to have grown its market share to 45.5%.
+Cambium’s share, however, is still shown to have declined.
+They finished the quarter with a market share of 42.8%, while vendors MikroTik and Telrad grew their shares to 4.8% and 3.2%, respectively.

-Our final look at the AP market share, by count of APs, shows another decline in Cambium Networks’ share.
-Indeed, Cambium Networks market share dropped to 30.6%.
+Checking count of APs, we see another decline in Cambium’s share to 30.6%.
 Similarly, MikroTik’s market share dropped to 10.6%.
 In contrast, Ubiquiti actually gained market share this quarter, increasing its hold to 52.6%.

 In 2019 Q1, Cambium Networks held a 50.6% market share by count of APs, and a 37.9% market share by count of subscribers.
 As of 2020 Q3, those numbers are now 43.6% and 30.6%, respectively.

-In three of the four quarters we analyzed, Cambium Networks’ market share decreased across both count of AP and count of subscribers—the only outlier being 2020 Q1.
+In three of the four quarters we analyzed, Cambium’s market share decreased across both count of AP and count of subscribers—the only outlier being 2020 Q1.

-When considering Ubiquiti’s market share by counting the number of its APs in use, Ubiquiti has managed to increase its market share significantly.
+When considering Ubiquiti’s market share by counting the number of its APs in use, their market share has increased.
 Ubiquiti saw growth from 2019 Q1 to 2020 Q1.
-Moreover, even with a slight decline in 2020 Q3, Ubiquiti’s market share has increased overall by 5.4%.
+Even with a slight decline in 2020 Q3, Ubiquiti’s market share has increased overall by 5.4%.

 While MikroTik showed promising growth in 2020 Q1, achieving a notable 13.3% market share by count of APs, the company finished off the year with a decline in 2020 Q3.

-Between 2019 Q1 and 2020 Q3, MikroTik grew its market share by 1.5%—when considering the count of MikroTik APs in use.
-Nevertheless, if we consider market share by counting the number of subscribers using MikroTik APs, then the vendor is actually shown to have lost 0.5% of its market share by 2020 Q3.
+Between 2019 Q1 and 2020 Q3, MikroTik grew its market share by 1.5% in count of MikroTik APs in use.
+If we count the number of subscribers on MikroTik APs, then the vendor is actually shown to have lost 0.5% of its market share by 2020 Q3.

 Once again, these contrasting numbers reflect the importance of considering both the count of APs as well as the count of subscribers when looking at a vendor’s access point market share.

-We hope that you enjoyed this access point comparison, looking at how the AP market has changed since 2019!
+We hope that you enjoyed this comparison, looking at how the AP market has changed since 2019!